yevanisgarcia/todo-api/README.md

 This is a REST API built with FastAPI and SQLite.

 ## Features
-- Create, Read, Update, Delete Todos
+- Create, Read, Update, Delete TODOs
 - Toggle completion status
 - Filtering and pagination
 - Timestamps (created_at, updated_at)